matter-in-motion/mm/docs/extensions.md

 ```

 * **namespace** — here is the `user`.
 Give us a name space for all commands
-  - **__expose** — this is a special units derective to expose this object as it is and not like a unit
+  - **__expose** — this is a special units directive to expose this object as it is and not like a unit
+  - **__extend** — this is a special units directive to extend existent commands namespace declaration (for example from an extension)
   - **name** — here is a `create`.
 Command name
     + **description** — command help string.
     + **call** — command function. `this` is the application instance.